Lezyne Gauge Drive HV Review

 Both the Presta and Schrader chucks are thread-on, which we prefer for secure leak free pumping.
 With that said, it is nice to have a slip chuck option as well for those times when you just want to add a few PSI to a low tire.
 The only other feature we would like to see on the flex hose is a built-in swivel so that the entire pump does not have to be rotated to thread the chuck onto the valve.
-The Pro Bike Mini Tool and the Topeak Race Rocket both employ a swivel feature in the hose that makes valve attachment a bit easier.
-Another nice feature found on the Gauge Drive is the ABS button, which allows pressure to be bled from the hose prior to removing the chuck from the valve.
+The Pro Bike Tool and the Topeak Road Morph G both employ a swivel feature in the hose that makes valve attachment a bit easier.
+Another nice feature found on the Gauge Drive is the ABS button, which allows pressure to be bled from the hose before removing the chuck from the valve.
 We found that the ABS button significantly reduces air loss from the tire when removing the valve.

 The only major design flaw of the Gauge Drive is plastic female threads on the pump discharge.
 The male threads on the Flex Hose are metal.
 Due to the heat generated while pumping, it is possible to damage the plastic threads when unthreading the hose if it is done forcefully or lateral pressure is placed on the fill hose when removing it from the pump body.

 mber.
-The size of the pump limits its ability to be mounted to bottle cage bolts on some frames; due to the length of the pump, contact with the frame can be an issue, depending on frame tubing shape and design.
+The size of the pump limits its ability to be mounted to bottle cage bolts on some frames.
+Due to the length of the pump, contact with the frame can be an issue, depending on frame tubing shape and design.
 We did not find the length or size of the pump to be detrimental to carrying the pump in a hydration pack.

 It is also possible to fit the pump in many of the small waist packs available such as the CAMELBAK Palos.
-If you prefer to ride with a smaller waist pack such as the Dakine Hot Lap, we would recommend smaller pump such as the Pro Bike Tool Mini.
+If you prefer to ride with a smaller waist pack such as the Dakine Hot Lap, we would recommend a smaller pump such as the Pro Bike Tool.
 Despite the larger-than-average size, the Gauge Drive only tips the scale at 141g, a competitive weight for a pump of its size.
 We feel that the pumping performance advantages of Gauge Drive will outweigh portability limitations for most riders.

 We found this award winner to be a durable and reliable pump.
 It survived all of the abuse we dished out, including use during some sloppy, muddy riding that made it impossible to keep the pump shaft clean during inflation.
-The aluminum construction increases impact durability, and we did not have any issues with corrosion despite leaving the pump in a wet hydration packs for several weeks following some epic post-storm fall rides.
+The aluminum construction increases impact durability, and we did not have any issues with corrosion despite leaving the pump in a wet hydration pack for several weeks following some epic post-storm fall rides.